Norwich City rule out approach for Celtic's Neil Lennon

-And while McNally has not ruled out a future approach for the Scot, he said no contact had been made with Cardiff, a sentiment echoed by the Welsh club.
+And while McNally has not ruled out a future approach for the Scot, he said no contact had been made with Cardiff,

 "No clubs have been approached.
 It's a shame both Cardiff and Celtic have been mentioned because both of those things are not true," he said.

 It is believed Villa have held talks with Lambert, who handed in his resignation at Carrow Road on Thursday only for it to be rejected by the club.

 And McNally is adamant that their manager will not head to the Midlands side until an agreement on compensation is reached.